 Types of curvature of the gallbladder

-Most often, the deformation of the gallbladder is observed in the area between its body and the bottom.
+Most often, deformation of the gallbladder is observed in the area between its body and the bottom.

 Causes of the disease

-There are the following reasons for JP:
+Highlight following reasons JP:

 • Chronic inflammation of the bile ducts.